 When this property is checked, the figure serves as a container object that automatically keeps objects contained within its bounds together as a unit.
 Moving the container results in moving along the contents.
 Copying the container copies the contents.
 Deleting the container deletes the contents, and so on.
 Note, if the container is filled, only objects on top of the container are kept together.
 If it has no fill, all objects above or below are kept together.

-This property is usually set along with others for the purpose of creating a container, a special type of figure that identifies a subset of your diagram (see Active Containers - Keeping Objects Together on page 65).
+This property is usually set along with others for the purpose of creating a container, a special type of figure that identifies a subset of your diagram.

 Figure Properties: Fill